Enjoy these mystery picture books & chapter books for kids who love playing detective!

 Another hugely popular detective series for kids are the Geronimo Stilton books.
 When my son first brought home one of these books I was so impressed with the amount of color included in the illustrations and text throughout the book – they have all the beauty of a picture book wrapped up in a captivating store.
 Many of the mysteries are funny and fast-paced.
 Kids who enjoy these will also love the Theo Stilton series (Geronimo’s cousin).

 Claudia is not happy at home – so she hatches a plan to run away and live in the Metropolitan Museum of Art.
-She takes along her brother (who is the only one with enough money to finance their trip) and they begin their awesome adventure as residents of the museum.
-Then
+She takes along her brother (who is the only one with enough money to finance their trip) and they begin their awesome adventure and take up residence at the museum.
+Then things get really interesting as they find themselves caught up in the mystery of the angel statue that may have been the world of Michelangelo himself!

 And of course, don’t forget about those great mystery books that we grew up with as kids – The Hardy Boys and Nancy Drew mysteries are still quite popular among middle school and high school kids.
 In fact, there is a newer Nancy Drew series titled Nancy Drew and the Clue Crew which appeals to a younger audience (ages 7 – 9 years).